andry-tino/b-industrialprotocols/rte/epl.md

 [EPL](http://www.ethernet-powerlink.org/) is a protocol defined by [Bernecker & Rainer (B&R)](https://www.br-automation.com).
 Now the protocol is also part of a standardization group.

+This protocol stack is defined as CP 13/1 in IEC 61784-2.

 ## Nertwork structure
 EPL defines the following pillars in its architecture: